Picking out the best baby bassinet is an emotional thing for most expecting parents. It’s also a bit of a process.

 Option 3: A Sidecar Co-Sleeper

 There are two main brands in the U.S. duking it out for first place in the “best baby bassinet, co-sleeper edition”: Arm’s Reach and HALO.
 Both offer great products with some differences in performance.
 In truth, you can’t go wrong with either one.
 If you’re planning to room-share and want your baby right at your bedside, check these out:

-Please note — re: the HALO^^: A number of readers and reviewers have expressed safety concerns about the newer version of the HALO Bassinest, for being slightly tilted when it’s swiveled all the way out.
-We’re working on connecting up with HALO to see what’s going on with the new design, but wanted to alert you to this in the meantime–
+Please note — re: the HALO^^: A number of readers and reviewers have expressed safety concerns about the new version of the HALO, for being slightly tilted when it’s swiveled all the way out.
+It took a long time, but we were finally able to connect up with HALO to see what’s going on with the new design.
+Here’s what the company said:

 Looking to stretch your dollars beyond the first 6 months?
 Made in Germany, the Babybay Bedside Sleeper is a sidecar sleeper that later converts into a crib as you transition your baby out of your room.
 (You do need to purchase a separate conversion kit for this, though.)
 Made of 100% Beechwood, these bedside sleepers are sustainable and naturally antibacterial.
 (Although it isn’t formally approved in the U.S. for this, in Europe the Babybay bedside sleeper has been tested with up to 300 pounds weight… as an adult bench.
 Wow.
 Needless to say, even though technically it’s only sanctioned for up to 6 months here, many parents abroad use it for their child’s full first year.
 You probably could too, just saying.)

 If you’re sleeping with baby in your bed, as many people do, we used to include some products designed to “shield” babies from adult pillows, duvets, and bulky bedding items that are known risk factors for SIDS.
 These products have always been super controversial, even polarizing, but increasingly they simply aren’t/won’t be available any longer.